Are you ready for a career as an Arizona real estate professional?Testimonials: http://teamkathy.us/testimonials/

 The 90 hours you will take through an approved Arizona real estate school equates to 2 college semesters… in 90 hours.
 It’s tough and it’s not just about memorizing terms or quiz questions.
 It’s about learning the terms and applying them situationally.
 Our real estate commissioner wants to be sure that you can practice what you learn.
-Then you get a license.
-Then you hang your license with an employing broker who will further train you in “selling” real estate.
+Then you get a license, and then you hang your license with an employing broker who will further train you in “selling” real estate.

 Candidate handbook Please read this.
 It’s complete information about the process.

 Fingerprinting: Go to www.fieldprint.com and sign up for an appointment.
 Fingerprints are coming back in less than 2 weeks. (click the paid employee link and scroll down to real estate).

 Does Arizona have a specific course for Timeshare salespeople?
-No. Anyone wanting a real estate license in Arizona must take the entire course and pass the entire course through both the school and the State.
+No. Anyone wanting a real estate license in Arizona must take the entire course and pass the school test, then the State exam.

 how2educate’s 90 hour real estate course is one set of materials taught to both salespeople and brokers.
 We believe that salespersons need to be aware of the responsibilities of the brokers and why a broker requires certain things of their agents.
 We respect the role the broker plays in the real estate community and we respect the fact that salespeople need leaders, trainers, and visionaries.
 Yes, we teach them together.
 Yes, our broker candidates share the classroom with the salesperson candidates, and yes, it works.